 If you know your cat is subject to these kinds of behaviors, it’s important to anticipate his needs and reactions and reassure him of his safety.
 Bring him to bed with you at night so he sees that you haven’t left him alone.
 Give him extra cuddles, especially when there are possible triggers like company coming over or a change in housing.

 Some cats resort to caterwauling when they want or need something from us.
 It could be food, water, physical attention, play or any number of reasons.
-While it’s important to make sure our cats’ basic needs are met, they’ve been known to use caterwauling as a manipulation tool.
 If you get up to give your cat treats when he starts caterwauling in the middle of the night, he’ll soon learn that caterwauling = treats.
 Of course, it’s critical to have him examined by a vet to rule out any serious reasons for the caterwauling; however, sometimes cats are like human toddlers, and they know how to train us.

 As cats age, we sometimes see changes in their cognitive functioning.
-According to the ASPCA, feline cognitive dysfunction (FCD) affects more than 55 percent of cats aged 11 to 15 years old and more than 80 percent of cats aged 16 to 20.
+According to the ASPCA, feline cognitive dysfunction (FCD or cat dementia) affects more than 55 percent of cats aged 11 to 15 years old and more than 80 percent of cats aged 16 to 20.
 Excessive vocalization and caterwauling can be just one symptom of FCD, but it’s important to familiarize yourself with all the symptoms, especially if you share your life with a senior cat.
 Here’s the ASPCA’s cognitive dysfunction checklist.

 If your cat begins caterwauling, don’t assume it’s typical cat behavior.
 Stop and look for reasons why it’s happening, and take the appropriate actions.
 As always, check with a veterinary professional to rule out anything serious, or if you have any concerns at all about your cat’s health or behavior.